Moser-Trudinger and Beckner-Onofri's inequalities on the CR sphere: _t

 which basically says that the conditional intertwinor on $\Sn$ is nothing but $|2T|^{Q/2}$ on the $\Hn$-pluriharmonic functions, ``lifted" from $\Hn$ to $\Sn$ via the Cayley map (note that the second term on the right is orthogonal the the pluriharmonics).
 Also, we have

 analogous to (1.29).

 \noin{\sl Intertwining operators and change of metric.}

 The sublaplacian and conformal sublaplacian can be defined intrinsecally on any compact, strictly pseudoconvex CR manifold $M$, in terms of the contact form $\theta$; see e.g. [JL1], [St].
-If $\D_\theta^{}$ is such conformal sublaplacian, then for any positive, smooth $W$ on $M$ there is a simple transformation formula for the conformal sublaplacian under conformal change of contact structure:

-where, as usual, $Q=2n+2$, and $2n+1$ is the dimension of the manifold.
-We would like to extend this process to the operators $\A_d$ and $\A'_Q$ on the CR sphere.
-Unfortunately, there does not exist a general theory of such operators on general CR manifolds, i.e. we do not have available an intrinsic expression of $\A_d$ in terms of the contact structure.
-However, we are just interested in conformal changes of the standard CR structure of the sphere, and in the eigenvalues of the corresponding operators, so we can easily bypass the above difficulty as follows.
+In particular, the conformal sublaplacian $\D_\theta$, corresponding to the contact form $\theta$, satisfies the simple transformation formula